l-zeuch/yagpdb.vim/CONTRIBUTING.md

 ### <a name="submit-issue"></a> Submitting an Issue

-Before you submit a new issue, please search the issue tracker, maybe an issue relating to your problem already exists and the discussion might inform you of fixes readily available.
+Before you submit a new issue, please search the issue tracker, maybe an issue relating to your problem already exists, and the discussion might inform you of fixes readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs, we require that you provide a minimal reproduction.